johncodes0/LifeExtenderPlus/doc/README.txt

 *Note* - in Android, an activity that is created has a java file and an xml file.
 The xml files describe the layout designs and interact with the java files (e.g. button activates a method).
+The following files act as Classes in the class diagram in the documentation:
+	HomeTab.java - EventPlanner
+	StatsTab.java - HealthIndexCalculator and GraphMaker
+	SettingsTab.java - SettingsPlanner
+	GoalsTab.java - GoalsMaker
+	MapsTab.java - MapMaker

 ACTIVITY FILES: